adam-blakeney/ExecuStore/README.md

 # **UX**
 ## User Stories
 ----------------
 In this project there are three groups of target users.
-They include general users, the admin and site owner and club members.
+They include user, the admin and members.
 The user stories for each group are defined below.

 __Applicable to all users__
 - As a user, I want to be able to quickly understand the purpose of the site